josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Besides, I've long been a vocal opponent of gatekeeping in regards to development.
 I've been loudly saying for years that yes, CSS and HTML _are_ programming languages, and yes, you get to call yourself a programmer if you use them, because to assert otherwise _is_ gatekeeping.

-To that end, I understand the motivation behind the original Bluesky post that sparked this whole thing, and I agree with the spirit of it.
-We want to welcome people.
+To that end, I understand the motivation behind the original Bluesky post that sparked this whole thing, and I even agree with the spirit of it.
+We should welcome people.
 We want to encourage newcomers and dispel imposter syndrome.

 But here's the thing (and my apologies in advance here, but): it's not imposter syndrome if you actually _are_ claiming to be something you're not.

 Gatekeeping is the _false_ assertion that a person or group deserves exclusion because they have failed at some arbitrary criteria.

-I emphasize "false" in the previous sentence, because: this isn't that.

 As we've covered already, when you assume a title, you clearly and unmistakably signal that you possess skill and understanding related to that title.
 And people whose only skill as far as building websites go is telling an LLM to do it, simply is not accurately described by the title of web developer.